Rome Statute: Establishment

-During its 52nd session, the UN General Assembly decided to convene a diplomatic conference "to finalize and adopt a convention on the establishment of an international criminal court".
-The conference was convened in Rome from 15 June–17 July 1998.
+During its 52nd session, the UN General Assembly decided to convene a diplomatic conference "to finalize and adopt a convention on the establishment of an international criminal court."
+The conference was convened in Rome from 15 June 1988 to 17 July 1998.
 It was attended by representatives from 161 member states, along with observers from various other organizations, intergovernmental organizations and agencies, and non-governmental organizations (including many human rights groups) and was held at the headquarters of the Food and Agriculture Organization of the United Nations, located about 4 km away from the Vatican (one of the states represented).
 On 17 July 1998, the Rome Statute was adopted by a vote of 120 to 7, with 21 countries abstaining.

 By agreement, there was no official record of each delegation's vote regarding the adoption of the Rome Statute.
 Therefore, there is some dispute over the identity of the seven countries that voted against the treaty.

-It is certain that the People's Republic of China, Israel, and the United States were three of the seven because they have publicly confirmed their negative votes; India, Indonesia, Iraq, Libya, Qatar, Russia, Saudi Arabia, Sudan, and Yemen have been identified by various observers and commentators as possible sources for the other four negative votes, with Iraq, Libya, Qatar, and Yemen being the four most commonly identified.
+It is certain that the People's Republic of China, Israel, and the United States were three of the seven because they have publicly confirmed their negative votes.
+India, Indonesia, Iraq, Libya, Qatar, Russia, Saudi Arabia, Sudan, and Yemen have been identified by various observers and commentators as possible sources for the other four negative votes, with Iraq, Libya, Qatar, and Yemen being the four most commonly identified.

 Explanations of Vote was publicly declared by India, Uruguay, Mauritius, Philippines, Norway, Belgium, United States, Brazil, Israel, Sri Lanka, China, Turkey, Singapore, and the United Kingdom.

-On 11 April 2002, ten countries ratified the statute at the same time at a special ceremony held at the United Nations headquarters in New York City, bringing the total number of signatories to sixty, which was the minimum number required to bring the statute into force, as defined in Article 126.
+On 11 April 2002, 10 countries ratified the Rome Statute at the same time at a special ceremony held at the United Nations headquarters in New York City, bringing the total number of signatories to 60, which was the minimum number required to bring the statute into force, as defined in Article 126.
 The treaty entered into force on 1 July 2002; the ICC can only prosecute crimes committed on or after that date.

-The states parties held a Review Conference in Kampala, Uganda from 31 May to 11 June 2010.
+The states parties held a Review Conference in Kampala, Uganda from 31 May 2010 to 11 June 2010.
 The Review Conference adopted a definition of the crime of aggression, thereby allowing the ICC to exercise jurisdiction over the crime for the first time.
 It also adopted an expansion of the list of war crimes.
 Amendments to the statute were proposed to implement these changes.